OLC-Bioinformatics/redmine-docs/docs/getting_started.md

 To access Redmine, go to [https://redmine.biodiversity.agr.gc.ca](https://redmine.biodiversity.agr.gc.ca) (note that you must be on the CFIA/Agriculture Canada network).
 Once there, login with your corporate username and password.
 If this is your first time using Redmine, you will need to be added to the CFIA Genomics project.
-To get access, send an email to `andrew.low@canada.ca`, with `adam.koziol@canada.ca` CC'd and say you need access to the OLC Genomics project.
+To get access, send an email to `ashley.cooper@inspection.gc.ca`, with `adam.koziol@inspection.gc.ca` CC'd and say you need access to the OLC Genomics project.
 Once you have been added to the project, head to [the project page](https://redmine.biodiversity.agr.gc.ca/projects/cfia/issues).
 This is where you will be able to create requests.